A school devoted to students

 1973

-In response to the lack of adapted educational services and inspired by his son’s experience in the United States, Mr. Zimmerman, in collaboration with Dr. Samuel Rabinovitch of the McGill University Learning Centre and the Montreal Children’s Hospital, developed the Vanguard School project in Montreal.
-The school was to provide adapted services to Quebec students with learning disabilities in both French and English schools.
+The initial project that led to the creation of École Vanguard Québec ltée in 1973 was a parent’s search for a school offering specialized and appropriate services for students with learning disabilities.
+Mr. Paul E. Zimmerman, in the absence of specialized educational services in the Montreal area, had sent his son to study at a Vanguard School in the United States.
+Inspired by his son’s experience in the U.S., Mr. Zimmerman, in collaboration with Dr. Samuel Rabinovitch of McGill University’s Learning Centre and the Montreal Children’s Hospital, developed the Vanguard School project in Montreal.
+The school was to provide specialized services for Quebec students with learning disabilities in both French and English.

 1987